PrefectHQ/prefect/docs/orchestration/getting-started/more-resources.md

 # More Resources

 The Quick Start guide has covered:
-- installing prefect
+- Installing prefect
-- writing a flow
+- Writing a flow
-- creating a project
+- Creating a project
-- registering and running your flow
+- Registering and running your flow
-- providing flow parameters at runtime
+- Providing flow parameters at runtime
 - Altering a flow's execution environment through it's [run-config](/orchestration/flow_config/run_configs.md)